arbaneu/main/docs/data.rst

 To overlay the att_map onto the MPRAGE_spm.nii, navigate to Overlay > Add.
 Scroll through the image to ensure that the attenuation is good, that the noise doesn’t affect the attenuation; also check for any artifacts, signal loss, etc.

 - If the attenuation map appears completely opaque, toggle opacity by navigating to Overlay > Transparency on background, then select the desired level (e.g., 60%)
-- A good attenuation map shows nice alignment with the MPRAGE, covering the whole brain and nothing more (see below for an example)
+- A good attenuation map shows nice alignment with the MPRAGE, covering almost entirely the whole brain and nothing more.
+An example is shown on the left below.
+A bad attenuation map might show insufficient coverage and/or coverage of extracranial space.
+An example of this is shown on the right below.

 .. image:: /_static/att_map_good.jpg
    :scale: 50 %
-Good (showing good alignment with MRPAGE)

 .. image:: /_static/att_map_bad.jpg
    :scale: 55 %
-Bad (low SNR around the chin/mouth)

 Open the MPRAGE_spm_normalized .nii file to check that the subject’s nose and/or back of the skull aren’t cut in the FOV (this is a narrower FOV that is similar to the real PET FOV, so if the subject is cut here then the MPRAGE will be cut in the PET recon FOV)